ZJULiHongxin/Path-Planning-Based-on-Astar-for-Soccer-Robots/README.md

 # Path Planning Based on Astar for Soccer Robots
- This repository specifies in path-planning for soccer robots.
-It employs Astar with inflation for static path-planning and Astar with artificial potential field for dynamic path-planning.
+ This repository includes a path-planning algorithm for soccer robots.
+It applys Astar with inflation for static path-planning and Astar with artificial potential field for dynamic path-planning.

 All these C++ codes are complete solutions to three tasks in a course called Robotics Augmented Training in Zhejiang University.